Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade-prepare.md

 ## Check for known Fusion limitations

 While <Constant name="fusion" /> supports most of <Constant name="core" />'s capabilities, some features have limited support or are still in development.
 Before upgrading, review your project to identify any features that <Constant name="fusion" /> doesn't yet fully support.
-This allows you to plan accordingly — whether that means removing non-critical features, implementing workarounds, or waiting for specific features to become available.
+This allows you to plan accordingly &mdash; whether that means removing non-critical features, implementing workarounds, or waiting for specific features to become available.

 :::note Fusion is rapidly evolving